ros2/ros2_documentation/source/Tutorials/Tf2/Debugging-Tf2-Problems.rst

    ros2 launch learning_tf2_cpp start_tf2_debug_demo.launch.py

 You will now see that the turtlesim came up.
-At the same time, if you run the ``turtle_teleop_key`` node of ``turtlesim`` package in another terminal window, you can use the arrow keys to drive the ``turtle1`` robot around.
+At the same time, if you run the ``turtle_teleop_key`` node of ``turtlesim`` package in another terminal window, you can use the arrow keys to drive the ``turtle1`` around.
-In the lower left corner there is a second robot.
+In the lower left corner there is a second turtle.

-If the demo would be working correctly, this second robot should be following the robot you can command with the arrow keys.
+If the demo would be working correctly, this second turtle should be following the turtle you can command with the arrow keys.
 However, it is not the case because we have to solve some problems first.
 You should notice the following message: